Do NOT click away !

 Brexit has changed the requirements for deliveries to the UK.
-As of 01.01.2021, new requirements now apply.
-These new requirements have implications both for us as a dealer and for you as a customer.
+As of 01.01.2021, new requirements apply.
+These have implications both, for us as a dealer and for you as a customer.
 In the following we have summarized what is changing and what these changes mean in detail.

 The following cases must be distinguished:

 - > £135 (~ 140 EUR)

 For shipments of goods exceeding the value of £135, the UK customer is liable for import VAT and, if applicable, customs duties.
 Also, dhl is charging a fee of £12.
 All t hese fees must be paid by the customer before the goods can be received.
 A B2B client will have to provide the EU VAT number.
 We will issue an invoice WITHOUT VAT.